Skip to main content

 @CALL,8,I,12 1

-The MAMFIN module may also be LNKed to with the following instruction:
+The MAMFIN module can also be called with a link instruction:

 @LNK,<errlbl> MAMFIN